Associate in Applied Science

 - Apply theoretical knowledge gained in the classroom in a workplace setting.

-- Demonstrate an understanding of hotel operations, sales and marketing of hotel revenue centers, profitable operations management of a lodging property.
+- Demonstrate an understanding of hospitality operations, sales and marketing and human resources of restaurant revenue centers, profitable operations management of a restaurant property.

 - Demonstrate an ability to coordinate and apply computer technologies to hospitality operations.